10 E-Commerce Companies That Are Killing The Content Marketing Game

 Overall, just 37% of B2C content marketers said their efforts were “effective” (i.e. rated them a 4 or a 5).
 These numbers may sound small, but historical data suggests that marketers are seeing better results than ever: three years ago, just 32% of B2C content marketers rated their efforts as effective, while 34% said the same last year.

 In addition, 69% of B2C content marketers are creating more content today than they were a year ago.
-That’s great to hear, but what we really want is for more businesses (and their marketers) to be stating that the content they’re creating is either “effective” or (ideally) “very effective”.
+That’s great to hear, but what we really want is for more businesses (and their marketers) to be stating that the content they are creating is either “effective” or (ideally) “very effective”.

 So what is it that those 8% of content marketers are doing differently to the rest of us?
 Do they have better ideas?
 Better execution?
 A better plan?
 A bigger budget?

-Let’s find out by taking a look at what 10 B2C ecommerce companies who are flat out killing it in the content marketing game are up to…
+Let’s find out by taking a look at what 10 E-commerce content marketing examples from e-commerce companies who are flat out killing it in the content marketing game are up to.
+What are they doing?
+How are they optimizing content marketing for success?
+Stick around and we’ll show you.

 Betabrand designs clothes for function as much as form; however, that’s not their main USP.
 Betabrand operates on a crowdfunding model through which their customers “co-design and crowdfund [the clothes] into existence” – a concept they carry across into their approach to content marketing.